isaac-brown/PrettyTest/README.md

 ## Installation

-This will be completed once available in a packet managet such as [Nuget](https://www.nuget.org/).
+This will be completed once available in a packet manager such as [NuGet](https://www.nuget.org/).

 ## Features